ttran9/leads-react-django/README.md

 # Some Notes

-- This branch will have changes up to the end of video 1!
+- Merging in changes to the end of the playlist series.